Immigration Rights & Resources

 • Report the Detention: Inform local immigrant rights groups or hotlines to mobilize support.

-This trend indicates that ICE is targeting a broad range of undocumented immigrants, regardless of their criminal history, community ties, or length of residence in the United States.
+The bottom line: Anyone who is undocumented may be at risk, regardless of criminal history, community ties, or length of time in the U.S.

 • While ICE does prioritize individuals with criminal convictions, the current enforcement approach is much broader.
 The Trump administration has expanded ICE's focus to include: